svenruetz/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 8. This initiates the installation of the Microsoft Azure Active Directory Connect Tool.

 	If a **Do you want to run this file?** dialog box appears, select **Run**.

+	If an error is shown stating that TLS 1.2 has to be enabled, follow the instructions linked in the wizard and enable TLS 1.2 using the powershell commands

 	If the **Welcome to Azure AD Connect** window does not appear on the desktop, find the icon for it on the taskbar (it will be the final icon on the right) and select it.